VARSHINIU/QA_Copilot/README.md

 ├── requirements.txt                 # Python dependencies
 └── .gitignore                       # Excludes .env so any local key is never committed
 ```

-**Flow (single agent tabs):** User types input → the relevant agent module
-builds a structured prompt → `gemini_client.py` sends it to the Gemini API →
-the response is rendered back as formatted markdown in the UI, with a
-download button to export it as a ticket.

-**Flow (Orchestrator tab):** User pastes one bug report → Orchestrator calls
-Bug Analysis Agent → reframes the bug as a requirement and calls Requirement
-Agent → calls Evidence Agent → all three outputs are merged into one
-downloadable bug ticket.
-Session memory (`st.session_state`) also carries
-the bug text into the other tabs via an explicit "Use shared context"
-button, so the tester doesn't have to retype it if they don't want to.

-**Flow (Test Generator tab):** User picks a language (JavaScript/TypeScript)
-and Gemini model, uploads a screenshot, pastes/uploads the DOM, and lists
-test cases → `test_generator_agent.py` sends the screenshot + prompt to
-Gemini with a strict JSON response schema → the returned Page Objects, spec
-files, and data fixtures are rendered as code with per-file and full-project
-downloads.
-Projects can be saved to session memory and later extended
-through the **Add Requirements** flow, which sends the existing project as
-context and merges back only the new/changed files.

 ### Key concepts demonstrated (per hackathon rubric)

 - **Multi-agent system** — five agents total: four specialists (Requirement,